 Starring Zosia Mamet (Girls), Jake Hoffman & Leo Fitzpatrick, Goldbricks in Bloom garnered rave reviews among audiences.
 IndieWire reported: “Goldbricks in Bloom shares the irreverent wit, heightened reality, and unexpected dark twists of Sangra’s shorts.”

-While creating a name for himself making an immense collection of short-shorts, known as a whole as Voltaville, which form parts of a mysterious larger, interconnected story, he has collaborated with clients such as Burberry, Mercedes-Benz, Samsung, Verizon, Miu Miu, SMART, Vogue and Balenciaga – the latter taking second position in the top 10 Fashion Films by Business of Fashion.
+While creating a name for himself by making an immense collection of short-shorts, known as a whole as Voltaville, which form parts of a mysterious larger, interconnected story, he has collaborated with clients such as Burberry, Mercedes-Benz, Samsung, Verizon, Miu Miu, SMART, Vogue, and Balenciaga – the latter taking the second position in the top 10 Fashion Films by Business of Fashion.

 “Danny Sangra isn’t your typical filmmaker.
 His satirical style is novel and makes his films provocative, comedic and foreboding all at once.
 In oddly subtle ways, his films reconcile the complexities of human nature and address contradictions of life that are common to everyone.”

 “Sangra’s style is witty, playful, irreverent, literate, often surreal and always deadpan cool.
 He makes a habit of puncturing narrative convention.”